greg-raven/grus/_posts/2015-03-19-shame-on-you-for-supporting-obamas-illegal-executive-amnesty.md

 ---
-title: 'Shame on you for supporting Obama&#8217;s illegal executive amnesty'
+title: "Shame on you for supporting Obama's illegal executive amnesty"
 layout: post
 categories:
 - Letters